A practical guide to selecting the right houseplant based on the size of your home and the specific needs of your customers

 Houseplants for small apartments

-If you live in a small apartment and are looking for houseplants that will suit your space, there are several options available. hanging plants are ideal for small apartments, as they take up little floor space and can be placed in hanging pots or on high shelves.
+If you live in a small apartment and are looking for houseplants that will suit your space, there are several options available.
+Hanging plants are ideal for small apartments, as they take up little floor space and can be placed in hanging pots or on high shelves.
 Some popular options include English ivy, spider plant, and money plant.
 Not only do these plants add a touch of green to your home, but they also help purify the air and create a healthier environment.
 Another option for small apartments is succulents.
 These plants are known for their ability to store water in their leaves and stems, which means they require little water and care.
 Succulents come in a wide variety of shapes and colors, making them a versatile choice for decorating your apartment.
 Some popular succulents include the Christmas cactus, jade plant, and echeveria.
 Remember that regardless of the size of your apartment, it's important to consider how much natural light your plants receive.
 If your apartment has low light, opt for houseplants that tolerate low-light conditions, such as Boston fern or pothos.

 Houseplants for Large Homes